noir-lang/noir/docs/docs/developers/getting_started/quickstart.md

 ## What's next?

-To start writing your first Aztec.nr smart contract, go to the [next page](aztecnr-getting-started.md).
+To deploy and interact with a contract using Aztec.js, go to the [next page](aztecnr-getting-started.md).

-You can also dig more into the sandbox and CLI [here](../cli/main.md).
+You can also dig more into the sandbox and CLI [here](../sandbox/main.md).